Life revolves around the ocean in this quaint, thriving seaside surf town

 Aoshima is well connected and can be reached by car, bus or train.
 Car is best if you're bringing your own surfboards.

 Aoshima is about 20 minutes' drive south of Miyazaki City .
-Take Route 220 out of the city and follow it until the Aoshima turn-off on your left just after you cross the bridge over the Kaeda River (about 2 minutes after the baseball stadium).
+Head south on Route 220 and follow it until the Aoshima turn-off on your left just after you cross the bridge over the Kaeda River (about 2 minutes after the baseball stadium).
 The closest train station is Aoshima Station on the JR Nichinan Line.